Skip to content

 3. Eastern Towhee

-The eastern towhee is a type of sparrow that is found in the New World.
+The eastern towhee is a type of sparrow found in the New World.
 It is a relatively large sparrow compared to other species.
 However, there has been some disagreement among scientists about the classification of towhees in recent years.

 In the past, the eastern towhee and the spotted towhee were thought to be the same species called the rufous-sided towhee.
 The debate about the taxonomy of towhees has caused confusion and uncertainty among experts.